Types of employee engagement

 1. Engaged Employees

-These individuals are passionate, committed, and enthusiastic about their work.
 They're the backbone of high productivity and innovation.
 These employees are also invested in your Employer Brand, and feel rewarded financially or in their career development.
-Engaged Employees are easy to identify, looking to take on extra job responsibilities and make an extra effort on almost every task they are handed.

-However, you need to be careful of a few things with overly engaged employees.
-These are burnout without a healthy work-life balance and also politics.
+These warning signs that you need to look out for include burnout without a healthy work-life balance, and also politics.
 Overly engaged employees can be ruthless in the pursuit of career advancement.
 They might see themselves as someone who should be further up in your business hierarchy, yet may be too driven for a management role where the team come first, not their own ambitions.

 2. Non-Engaged Employees

-Often highly skilled and experienced, non-engaged employees fulfil their tasks but might lack genuine passion.
 They're essentially coasting along without much zeal.
 Often, a previously Engaged Employee can "switch off" when they don't see the financial or career growth they need (or deserve) and feel that if the company aren't investing in them personally, why should they invest in the company?

 Burnout is also real in our modern work culture, and this is where your Employee Value Propositions come in: to promote a healthy work-life balance and turn these not-engaged employees into engaged employees.
-This can also ensure these skilled and experienced employees don't hurt your retention rates.

 3. Disengaged Employees

-Unhappy and underperforming, these employees might even spread negativity in the workplace.
 The employees are also not concerned with your customer experience, which can be the most concerning factor for your Employer Brand.

 With these disengaged employees, you may need to go deeper than incentives and look at the fundamentals of Employee Motivation itself to work on drivers of employee engagement, and work on emotional engagement strategies.